dougbtv/dougbtv.github.io/_posts/2016-03-06-raspi-3-headless-wifi.md

+---
+author: dougbtv
+comments: true
+date: 2016-03-06 09:30:00-05:00
+layout: post
+slug: raspberry-pi-version-3-headless-wifi-setup
-# Raspberry Pi Version 3 - Headless Wifi setup
+title: Raspberry Pi Version 3 - Headless Wifi setup
-- Doug
-- @dougbtv
-- 2016/03/03
-- archive
--published
+---

 So, you got your new Raspberry Pi Version 3 and you want a headless setup, but!
 You also want wifi, here we go...